lowRISC/opentitan/hw/ip/uart/doc/theory_of_operation.md

 If TX is not enabled, written DATA into FIFO will be stacked up and sent out when TX is enabled.

-When the FIFO becomes empty as part of transmission, a TX FIFO done interrupt will be raised with the final byte has finished transmitting.
+When the FIFO becomes empty as part of transmission, a TX FIFO done interrupt will be raised when the final byte has finished transmitting.
 This is separate from the TX FIFO water mark interrupt.